 Let’s go over the most important things that you should know right now.

-- You need to remove the female and male parents from the tank as soon as the guppy fry are born.
+- You need to remove the female and male parents from the tank as soon as the guppy fry are born (it's also a good idea to get a breeding trap).
 Guppy parents are known for eating their young, so if you want to keep the fry, you need to keep them separately from their parents.

 - When breeding, guppies should be placed in a breeding tank.
 A male and female guppy should have around 20 gallons of tank space to feel comfortable.